 reduce the potential user base for your application, by excluding all combinations of screen size

 and density that you have not listed.
 You should instead use the

 Google Play filters the application unless one or more of the GL texture compression formats supported by the application are also supported by the device.

 Google Play uses other application characteristics to determine whether to show or hide an application for a particular user on a given device, as described in the table below.

 Only published applications will appear in searches and browsing within Google Play.

 Even if an app is unpublished, it can be installed if users can see it in their Downloads area among their purchased, installed, or recently uninstalled apps.

 If an application has been suspended, users will not be able to reinstall or update it, even if it appears in their Downloads.

 Not all users can see paid apps.
-To show paid apps, a device must have a SIM card and be running Android 1.1 or later, and it must be in a country (as determined by SIM carrier) in which paid apps are available.
+To show paid apps, a device must be running Android 1.1 or later, and it must be in a country where paid apps are available.
+If a device has a SIM card, the SIM carrier determines whether paid apps are available.
+If a device doesn't have a SIM card, the device's IP address is used to determine whether the device is in a country where paid apps are available.

 |Country Targeting|| |